balramsinghindia/top-100-questions-frontend-interview/README.md

 - Do you know about preload and prefetch in Webpack?
 - Can you create plugin in Webpack?
 - Can you describe Tree shaking in Webpack?
+- What is Module Federation in Webpack 5?

 ## Node.js